| Read Time: 7 minutes

 The Steps Involved in Filing a Complaint

-Filing a complaint can feel like preparing for a marathon when you’re just trying to get through the day.
-But with the right guidance from an employees rights attorney, you can tackle this challenge with confidence.
+Filing a complaint can feel daunting and overwhelming.
+But with the right guidance from an employee’s rights attorney, you can tackle this challenge with confidence.
 Here’s a simplified roadmap of the process:

 1. Document Everything: Start by keeping detailed records of incidents, including dates, times, and witnesses.
 Think of it as assembling your legal evidence toolkit.